-NURS 99 NURSING ASSISTANT (5 cr.) - SUPER-VISED STUDY IN NURSING ASSISTANT.
-A course in basic nursing care of the patient in the hospital or the home.
-Areas taught are hygienic care, comfort, safety measures, transfer activities, body mechanics, elimination, care of equipment, admission and discharge procedures, special feeding needs.
-Clinical experience 6 hours, Lecture 3 hours, Total 9 hours per week.
+NURS 99 NURSING ASSISTANT-Hospital-Based Program (5 cr.) - A course in basic nursing care of the patient In the hospital or the home.
+Areas taught are hygienic care, comfort, and safety measures, elimination, transfer activities, body mechanics, care of equipment, special feeding needs, and admission and discharge procedures.
+Lecture 3 hours, clinical Laboratory 6 hours, Total 9 hours per week.

-NURS 110 FUNDAMENTALS OF NURSING I (6 cr.) - The development of nursing skills for the physical, psychological. and social needs of patients.
+NURS 110 FUNDAMENTALS OF NURSING I (6 cr.) - The development of nursing skills for the physical, psychological, and social needs of patients.
 Selected clinical laboratory experiences in cooperating health agencies.
 This course includes content of Health 100 and Nursing 111 and replaces these two courses as a prerequisite to Nursing 112 and 123.
 Lecture 4 hours, Laboratory/Clinic 6 hours, Total 10 hours per week.